betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses can remain virulent in the air for several hours or on different *surface* types for days.
 A pre-publication study specifically of the COVID-19 strain<sup>[4]</sup>
-concludes it remains virulent on metal or plastic for about 12 hours.
+in particular concludes it remains virulent on metal or plastic for about 12 hours.

 What surfaces do we need to consider cleaning?
 What cleaning solutions work?
 How often should we be cleaning?